 Therapists use a variety of movements to assess for sites of irritation.
 Sometimes patients may test negative, but this does still not rule out nerve irritation, in these cases, a more refined assessment along the entire path of the involved nerve may be needed.

 Neurovascular bundles may be exposed to mechanical irritation at many different points.
 Prolonged irritation may result in the release of inflammatory mediators, known as “inflammatory soup”.

-In some cases of peripheral nerve inflammation may contribute to ongoing symptoms without overt nerve damage.
-In these cases five minutes of passive mobilization may help to diminish intraneural edema and/or pressure (Boudier-Revéret et al. 2017).
-This will have a modulatory affect on peripheral and central processes.
+In some cases of peripheral nerve, inflammation may contribute to ongoing symptoms without overt nerve damage.
+In these cases, five minutes of passive mobilization may help to diminish intraneural edema and/or pressure (Boudier-Revéret et al. 2017).
+This will have a modulatory effect on peripheral and central processes.

-In longer standing cases the development of fibrosis, may contribute to peripheral nerve dysfunction.
-If implemented early the application manual therapy that may attenuate tissue fibrosis and restore motility of peripheral nerves (Bove et al. 2016).
+In longer standing cases the development of fibrosis may contribute to peripheral nerve dysfunction.
+If implemented early the application of manual therapy may attenuate tissue fibrosis and restore motility of peripheral nerves (Bove et al. 2016).

 Precision Neural Mobilization is an approach to identifying and treating various mechanical disorders of the nervous system.

 When a compression or entrapment occurs, whether acute or chronic, edema and fibrosis are two of the most common consequences.

 When nerves are exposed to fibrosis they lose their necessary capacity and capabilities to slide, bend and move around and through the various bodily tissues in which they traverse.